younganswer/Baekjoon/README.md

 Create a `.env` file in the root directory of the project.
 You can use the [.env.sample](/util/submit/.env.sample) file as a reference.
 The `.env` file should contain your user ID and password, and the path to your ChromeDriver executable.

+**Warning:** Although the `.env` file is included in [.gitignore](/util/submit/.gitignore) to prevent it from being committed to version control, always be cautious and ensure that sensitive information is not exposed.
+Regularly review your security practices to prevent any potential security incidents.

 Example:

 ```plaintext